felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/technical-details/en/receiving-orders.md

 To verify or edit the ref codes of the payment methods allowed on iKentoo, follow these steps.

-- Log it to your iKentoo back office.
+- Log in to your iKentoo back office.
 - Navigate to **Configuration** > **Settings** > **Payment methods**.
-- Verify that all the payment methods supported have the corresponding ref code in the **Code** column.
+- Verify that all supported payment methods have a ref code in the **Code** column.
 - To edit a payment method, click the **Edit** link in the **Actions** column.
 - To add a new payment method, click the **Add a payment method** button at the bottom of the page.